Phúc Yên Air Base: Vietnam War

 On 7 July 1966, two VPAF MiG-21PFL Type Ds on Combat Air Patrol (CAP) duty over Noi Bai (Phuc Yen) piloted by Nguyen Nhat Chieu and his wingman Tran Ngoc Siu intercepted USAF F-105Ds, shooting down one piloted by Capt.
 Tomes using UB-16-57/S-5M unguided rockets; this was the first instance of a VPAF MiG-21 shooting down a piloted enemy aircraft.

 On 24/5 October 1967 in response to increased VPAF fighter interceptions USAF, Navy and Marine aircraft attacked Phúc Yên for the first time.
 Post-strike assessment indicated that nine MiGs had been destroyed on the ground and one in the air and that the runway was severely cratered.

 On 18 November 1967 a Combat Skyspot attack by 16 F-105s of the 388th Tactical Fighter Wing preceded by 4 F-105 Wild Weasels on Phúc Yên resulted in the loss of 2 Wild Weasels to MiGs and then some of the bombers to SAM sites that tracked the USAF jamming.

 In early 1968 U.S. intelligence noted that Il-28 bombers had returned to Phúc Yên and three separate airstrikes were conducted against the base in mid-February.
 One Il-28 was believed to have been damaged in the raid while two MiG-17s were shot down.

 On the morning of 9 May 1972 as US Navy aircraft were conducting Operation Pocket Money, the mining of Haiphong harbor, radar on the USS Chicago detected three MiGs departing Phuc Yen and heading directly towards the mining aircraft.
 Chicago launched two Talos surface to air missiles at the MiGs, now 48 mi away.
 One of the MiGs was destroyed while the other two returned to base.

 On 30 September 1972 U.S. jets attacked the base destroying two MiG-21s and one MiG-19 on the ground and damaging four other MiG-21s.

 Phúc Yên, Kép and Hoa Lac were targeted on the first night of Operation Linebacker II on 18 December 1972 to suppress fighters that might otherwise intercept US attack aircraft.

 Postwar

 In 1978 Noi Bai International Airport was established immediately south of the base to replace Gia Lam Airport as the main commercial airport servicing Hanoi.

-Current use
+Modern usage

-The VPAF 921st Fighter Regiment operating MiG-21s and Su-22M-4/UM-3K remains based at Phúc Yên.
+The VPAF 921st Fighter Regiment operating MiG-21s and Su-22M4/UM3K once stationed at Phúc Yên before moving to Yên Bái.
+Since the unit's departure, the airport's military sector has remained largely inactive.